-If you’re looking for more information on signs you have food addiction, you’ve come to the right place.
-Not only will this article rely signs you have food addiction, it will also give you a more well-rounded understanding of exactly what food addiction is.
+If you’re looking for more information on signs you have a food addiction, you’ve come to the right place.
+Not only will this article relay signs you have a food addiction, but it will also give you a more well-rounded understanding of exactly what food addiction is.

 The following are signs you have food addiction as well as symptoms of the disorder:

 Similar to drugs that people find themselves addicted too, highly palatable foods have the ability to trigger feel-good brain chemicals like dopamine.
 The reward signals from highly palatable foods may override other signals of fullness and satisfaction resulting in people continuing to eat even when not hungry.

 Additionally, people who show signs of food addiction have a tendency to develop a certain level of tolerance to food.
 This results in them eating more and more only to find themselves satisfied less and less.